r3k2/r3k2/README.md

-- 👋 Hi, I’m @r3k2 or Chris I work as a Offensive Security, and a DevSecOps engineer.
+- 👋 Hi, I’m known in the hacker community as @r3k2 (ReK2) or Chris profesionaly I work as a Offensive Security, and a DevSecOps engineer.
 - 👀 I’m interested in CyberSecury/Hacking/Cyberpunk/CTF's/FreeSoftware/Decentralization/OpenHardware/OpenSoftware/Anarchism
 - 💞️ Please stop using centralized/propietary GitHub use real GIT in other ethical platforms, I choose sourcehut you can find my repos here: https://sr.ht/~rek2/
 - I do not have any repos of mine here anymore I migrated them to gitlab but all my new projects are in sourcehut sr.ht https://sr.ht/~rek2/ I only use this un-ethical platform to help other free/open projects that still have not seens how they are wrong but their projects are not at fault and deserve my bug reports